 5.2.2.
-Technical Specifications of Pylon Racing Model Aircraft
+Technical Specifications of Pylon Racing Aeroplanes

-- a) The model aircraft must be of conventional design with forward wing and an aft empennage with the general lines of a full size aircraft. - b) ABR B.3.1a) (builder of the model aircraft) is not applicable to class F3D. - c) A model aircraft including engine and exhaust system may not be used by more than one race team. - d) Each competitor may process and use a maximum of three models during a contest. - e) For the identification of models, the contest director may supply coloured stickers to the competitors to be applied on the wing surfaces.
-These wing stickers shall have the following properties: - i) Width between 75 and 100 mm; length equal to local wing chord, but a minimum of100 mm - ii) Thickness maximum 0.1 mm. - iii) Total weight of stickers maximum 3 grams. - iv) Adhesive strength more than 0.5 N/mm2. - v) Water resistant. - vi) Sufficiently flexible to follow all wing shapes. - vii) Bright colour (fluorescent recommended); two highly different colours have to be available. - ix) The ability to be peeled off without damaging wing surfaces. - x) The stickers must be positioned at the outer half of either the left or the right wing on the top and bottom sides.
+- a) The model aircraft must be of conventional design with forward wing and an aft empennage with the general lines of a full size aircraft. - b) There is no requirement for the competitor to be the builder of the model in F3D.
+Refer C.5.1.2. in CIAM General Rules. - c) A model aircraft including engine and exhaust system may not be used by more than one race - d) Each competitor may process and use a maximum of three models during a contest. - e) For the identification of models, the contest director may supply coloured stickers to the competitors to be applied on the wing surfaces.
+These wing stickers shall have the following properties: - i) Width between 75 and 100 mm; length equal to local wing chord, but a minimum of 100 mm. - ii) Thickness maximum 0.1 mm. - iii) Total weight of stickers maximum 3 grams. - iv) Adhesive strength more than 0.5 N/mm2. - v) Water resistant. - vi) Sufficiently flexible to follow all wing shapes. - vii) Bright colour (fluorescent recommended); two highly different colours have to be available. - ix) The ability to be peeled off without damaging wing surfaces. - x) The stickers must be positioned at the outer half of either the left or the right wing on the top and bottom sides.